 Delhi Airport Terminal 3 - Flight Information Displays

 The Airports Authority of India (AAI) signed an initial 30-year OMDA (Operation, Management and Development Agreement) with GMR-Fraport AG and GVK-ACSA (Airports Company of South Africa) led consortiums for the development and expansion of the airports at Delhi and Mumbai.
 The Mott MacDonald Group was appointed as the technical advisor for the Delhi airport modernisation project.
 HOK International was appointed to design the airport.
-The 480,000 m² integrated terminal 3 with 48 incontact (six of which are designed to accomodate Airbus A380 aircraft) and 30 remote stands at Delhi has a capacity to handle upto 34 million passengers per annum.
+The 480 000 m² integrated terminal 3 with 48 incontact (six of which are designed to accomodate Airbus A380 aircraft) and 30 remote stands at Delhi has a capacity to handle upto 34 million passengers per annum.
 Terminal 3 was inaugurated in July '10.
 A third ILS Cat.
 IIIb runway (11R/29L and 4,430 m long) is operational.
 A fourth runway has been planned.
 A domestic terminal (1D), which is undergoing expansion, is located in the old Palam (name of Delhi airport till 1986) section of the airport is used by SpiceJet, IndiGo and GoAir.
-The old international terminal, till now use as a Haj terminal will cater to SpiceJet flights from early 2017.
-This spread of capacity will alleviate the capacity constraints at terminal 1D.
+The shifting of part of the LCC flights from T1D to the old international terminal, till now used by seasonal Haj flights, has been delayed.
+This more even use of available terminal capacity would alleviate the present capacity constraints at terminal 1D.
 A highspeed metro rail link connects the airport (T3) with New Delhi station.
-The domestic 1D terminal (no direct metro transfer to T3 terminal) will be connected by metro rail in 2017.
+The domestic 1D terminal (no direct metro transfer to T3 terminal) will be connected by metro rail earliest at the end of 2017.
 Delhi airport handled on an average of 942 aircraft movements and ca 132 000 passengers per day (ca 39 movements per hour) during 2015-16 and presently handles in excess of 1 100 daily air movements.

 Mumbai's Chattrapati Shivaji International Airport (CSIA) is being modernised and expanded to cater to the growing number of passengers.
 An integrated terminal with a total floor area of 439 000 m², 38 aerobridges and a capacity to handle 40 m passengers annually is operational.
 The international section of the terminal began operating in Feb 2014.
 Air India, Vistara and Jet Airways operate domestic flights from T2 while the other domestic airlines operate from terminals 1A/B/C. The old domestic terminal complex has 11 in-contact gates.
 The 1C terminal has six aerobridges and a floor area of approx. 27,500 m² and is connected to terminals 1A and 1B through escalators and walkways.
 The airport handled an average of 812 landings and takeoffs a day during 2015-16.